Leody Taveras Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.92 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians have a 3.90 team ERA that ranks ninth among all league pitching staffs.

-- The Guardians surrender the seventh-fewest home runs in baseball (95 total, one per game).
+- Guardians pitchers combine to give up the fifth-fewest home runs in baseball (95 total, one per game).

-- The Guardians will send Williams (1-1) to the mound for his fifth start of the season.
-He is 1-1 with a 4.01 ERA and 19 strikeouts through 24 2/3 innings pitched.
+- Bibee (5-2) gets the starting nod for the Guardians in his 14th start of the season.
+He's put together a 3.34 ERA in 70 2/3 innings pitched, with 71 strikeouts.

-- The right-hander last appeared on Saturday against the Kansas City Royals, when he threw 5 2/3 innings, allowing three earned runs while giving up eight hits.
+- The righty last appeared on Thursday, July 6 against the Kansas City Royals, when he threw five innings, allowing one earned run while giving up four hits.

-- The 23-year-old has amassed a 4.01 ERA and 6.9 strikeouts per nine innings across four games this season, while giving up a batting average of .225 to his opponents.
+- In 13 games this season, the 24-year-old has put up a 3.34 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.